 Find it: Tacoma Nature Center is located at 1919 S. Tyler St. in Tacoma.
 On the grounds, you'll find the Tacoma Nature Center building (temporarily closed), Discovery Pond play area, Snake Lake and two miles of nature trails.

-Hours: You need to book the Family Nature Experience ahead of time.
+Hours: You need to book the Family Nature Experience and Turtle Time ahead of time.
 Available times are Monday–Friday at 3 or 4 p.m., plus additional times on Fridays of 9, 10 or 11 a.m.
 Book at least 48 hours in advance.

-Cost: $35 for up to four people (max.) for the Family Nature Experience; discount available for TNC members.
-(Turtle Time, once available again, also costs $35.)
+Cost: $35 for up to five people (max.) for each experience; discount available for TNC members.

-Group size: Maximum group size is four people from the same family or pod.
+Group size: Maximum group size is five people from the same family or pod.